 Listening to Your Body’s Signals

-What I’ve learned over time is that healing the gut isn’t just about what we eat; it’s also about how we live.
-When magnesium is low, the body whispers through fatigue, tension, or discomfort.
-Listening to those cues—instead of pushing through—can be the first act of healing.
+What I’ve come to realise is that healing the gut isn’t only about food, it’s also about paying attention to the body’s signals.
+When magnesium is low, it often shows up as fatigue, tension, or general discomfort.
+Noticing those signs, rather than pushing past them, can be the first step toward real healing.

 Curious to learn more?
 You might enjoy: When Stress Affects Digestion.